MirielCH/Molly/PRIVACY.md

 # Molly Privacy Policy

-This policy is effective as of 01 August 2023 and was last updated on 13 August 2023.
+This policy is effective as of 01 August 2023 and was last updated on 12 September 2023.

 ## User information the bot collects